icoz69/icoz69.github.io/index.md

 ---

 ## About Me
-I am a researcher scientist at Tencent.
+I am a researcher scientist at Tencent, working with Dr. Gang Yu.
 I obtained Ph.D. degree at School of Computer Science and Engineering, Nanyang Technological University (NTU), Singapore, where I worked under the supervision of Prof. Guosheng Lin.
 I also work closely with Prof. Chunhua Shen and Prof. Rui Yao in research.

 ## Research Interests
-I have wide research interests in computer vision and machine learning.
-Some specific topics that I have previously worked on are listed below:
+I have wide research interests in computer vision and machine learning. **Currently, I am working on large and universial models for 3D generation and depth estimations.** Some specific topics that I have previously worked on are listed below:
-- **Vision:** depth estimation, image recognition, image segmentation, differentiable rendering, 3D Vision
+- **Vision:**  Image segmentation, depth estimation, diffusion models, volume rendering, 3D reconstruction
 - **Learning:** few-shot learning, meta-learning, incremental learning, long-tailed recognition, open-set recognition, AutoML, knowledge distillation

 ## Hobbies